Skip Navigation

 TIMES: 2

-Provision a database
+Provision and Use a Database

 The add-on marketplace has a large number of data stores, from Redis and MongoDB providers, to Postgres and MySQL.
-In this step you will learn about the Heroku Mini Postgres add-on that was automatically provisioned when your app was deployed.

-A database is an add-on, and so you can find out a little more about the database provisioned for your app using the addons command in the CLI:
+You can find out a more about the database provisioned for your app using the addons

 $ heroku addons

-Add-on Plan Price State
+Add-on Plan Price Max price State

 └─ as DATABASE